-Professor Noonan’s influence on tertiary education policy in Australia over 40 years was unparalleled – from the 1980s when he advised the Hawke Government up until his passing in May 2022, when he was still active advising government and authoring insightful policy papers as an Emeritus Professor at VU.
+Professor Noonan’s influence on tertiary education policy in Australia over 40 years was unparalleled – from the 1980s when he advised the Hawke Government up until his , when he was still active advising government and authoring insightful policy papers as an Emeritus Professor at VU.

 “The Fellow will pick up where Peter left off to challenge policy, shake up higher education and vocational education training and further profile the work of the Mitchell Institute,” Professor Shoemaker said.

 “Thanks to the generous contribution of the Harold Mitchell Foundation, the ongoing policy creation work of the Mitchell Institute – and of this fellowship – will continue to transform Australian education for many years to come.”